 – Give pupils the ability to ‘step into the shoes of others’ to develop social, cultural and moral understanding.

 The A Level Drama curriculum covers:

 – Explore three extracts from contrasting plays and perform one for assessment (or work as a designer).

 – Complete a Reflective Report on scripted practical exploration and influences.

 – Devise and perform an original live piece of theatre inspired by a theatre practitioner (or work as a designer).

-Complete a portfolio of evidence to support practical exploration.
+– Complete a Working Notebook of evidence to support devised practical exploration.

-Drama and Theatre Studies is taught in the school Lecture Theatre with multimedia and lighting and sound facilities.
+Drama and Theatre is taught in the school Theatre and Drama Studio with multimedia and state of the art lighting and sound facilities.